 Galleries, in reverse chronology:

 En plein air 2016 to present includes paintings since 2016, based on the en plein air experience.
-Beginning with sketching as a source for painting in 2016; then, in 2017 and 2018, Clive and his companion have been dragging along all their gear to likely scenes around the region.
+Beginning with sketching as a source for painting in 2016; then, between 2017 and 2021, Clive and his companion have been dragging along all their gear to likely scenes around the region.
 These paintings, shown in reverse order, are oil on canvas, usually small and are begun on location.
 Later, at home the paintings are finished from memory, adding more fine details.
 Gallery here.

 Of the new millennium 2000 to 2015 includes paintings from the new millennium.
 Allegory, mythology, dreamscapes and natural interpretations of landscape.
 The artist, here, wants to express ideas that are compelling and can motivate the work.
 Perhaps, one can see the progress of the artist, over time, to find from whence he has come.
 There, a story can be told.
 Gallery here.